 Cold and flu season is here, which means it’s more important than ever to keep your immune system in fighting form.
-While you’ve probably seen the powders and pills and other miracle shortcuts to boosting your immune system, the truth is that the best way to bolster your immunity is with diet — that’s right, we’re talking foods for immunity.
-We all think about our immune system after we’re already sick, but in terms of staying well, it’s much more important to boost your immune system beforehand.
-That means learning to identify immune system-boosting foods to keep disease at bay, and if you do get sick, choosing the right foods to fight infection.
+While you’ve probably seen the powders and pills and other miracle shortcuts to boosting your immune system, the truth is that because of the link between gut health and immune system function, the best way to bolster your immunity is with foods that help your immune system.
+We all think about immunity after we’re already sick, but in terms of staying well, it’s much more important to boost your immune system beforehand.
+That means learning to identify superfoods for immune system function to keep disease at bay, and if you do get sick, choosing the right foods to fight a cold or other infection.

 To help you navigate the topic of foods for immunity, we gathered together a panel of experts to weigh in.
 The panel included board-certified internist, functional medicine doctor, and author of Happy Gut, Dr. Vincent Pedre; health coach and author of The Real Food Grocery Guide, Maria Marlowe; and INDAY founder Basu Ratnam.
 They each gave us their experience and science-backed insights on what you should eat to keep disease at bay all year long.
 Watch the panel discussion above, or read on to learn more.

-If you’re not sick to your stomach, it might feel counterintuitive to focus on foods to fight infection.
-But, as we explore in-depth in our gut health guide, the gut plays a central role in your immune system, which means that what you eat has a direct relationship to how often you get sick (and how long you stay sick), regardless of whether your illness has any gut-related symptoms.
+If you’re not sick to your stomach, it might feel counterintuitive to focus on foods to fight a cold or other illness.
+But, as we explore in-depth in our gut health guide, there’s a strong connection between gut health and immune system function, which means that what you eat has a direct relationship on how often you get sick (and how long you stay sick), regardless of whether your illness has any gut-related symptoms.

 In an ideal world, our immune system does a great job of protecting us against harmful invaders from the outside world.
 But when gut health breaks down, that changes.
-Any number of things can break down gut health, including things like antibiotics and inflammatory foods.
-When gut health breaks down, it means that foods that normally wouldn’t have been an issue can trigger an immune response.
+Any number of things can break down gut health, including antibiotics and inflammatory foods.
+When gut health is compromised, it means that foods that normally wouldn’t have been an issue can trigger an immune response.
 That, in turn, makes you susceptible to getting sick, because as Dr. Pedre explains, “if your immune system is fighting a war in your gut, it doesn’t have the resources to deal with other issues.”

-So if you want to heal your gut to boost your immunity, you need to focus on diet.
-But what are the best immune system-boosting foods?
+If you want to heal your gut to boost your immunity, you need to look at your diet.
+So, what are the best foods to fight a cold, virus, or other infection?
 Well, if you want to sum up our experts’ thoughts on food for immunity in one sentence, it would be “eat the rainbow.”
 What that means is that you should eat a wide range of diverse food that delivers your body all the nutrients you need to boost your immune system.

 Marlowe recommends that at least 50 percent of your plate at each meal be veggies, and that you do your best to eat across the color spectrum (different colored produce generally indicate different vitamins, so eating a rainbow of colors ensures you’re getting all the vitamins you need).
 At INDAY, their brightly colored Indian dishes are not only Instagram-friendly, but the different colors and varying textures also make the meals nutritious, as well as engaging.
 The diverse colors, flavors, and textures (Crunch!
 Spice!
 Creaminess!) help you pay attention while you’re eating, so you tune in to how your body responds to the food.

-If you’re looking for more specific, in-depth guidelines on immune system-boosting foods to eat, here are some of the stand-out foods for immunity:
+If you’re looking for more specific, in-depth guidelines on foods that help your immune system, here are some of the stand-out foods for immunity: